With the Best of Intentions: Interreligious Missteps and Mistakes

 By: Lucina Mosher, Elinor J. Pierce and Or N. Rose

-Elinor (Ellie) Pierce is the research director for the Pluralism Project at Harvard University and author of Pluralism in Practice: Case Studies of Leadership in a Religiously Diverse America.
+Elinor (Ellie) Pierce is the research director for the Pluralism Project at Harvard University, author of Pluralism in Practice, and a documentarian whose most recent film is Abraham’s Bridge.

-Or N. Rose is founding director of the Betty Ann Greenbaum Miller Center for Interreligious Learning & Leadership of Hebrew College.
-Rabbi Rose has taught for the Bronfman Youth Fellowships, The Wexner Graduate Fellowship, Me’ah, and in many other academic, religious, and civic contexts throughout North America and Israel.
-He is coeditor of the award-winning anthology, My Neighbor’s Faith: Stories of Interreligious Encounter, Growth, and Transformation (Orbis).
+Rabbi Or Rose is the founding director of the Betty Ann Greenbaum Miller Center for Interreligious Learning & Leadership of Hebrew College and co-editor of the award-winning anthology, My Neighbor’s Faith: Stories of Interreligious Encounter, Growth, and Transformation.